 If your loved one has been diagnosed with COPD, following a healthy lifestyle can make a significant difference in the severity of symptoms.
 And, maintaining a healthy diet can help those with COPD feel better, boost the strength needed for breathing, and better help fight against chest infections.

-Follow the guidelines below from the caregivers at CareFor, top providers of home care services Georgetown families trust, to better manage the symptoms of COPD:
+Follow the guidelines below from the caregivers at CareFor, top providers of home care assistance in Austin, TX and nearby areas, to better manage the symptoms of COPD:

 - Make time for breakfast.
 For those diagnosed with COPD, breathing burns as many as 10 times more calories than for those without the disease, so beginning the day with a balanced, healthy breakfast can provide the calories and nutrients needed for the day.

 - Get sufficient potassium.
 COPD patients taking diuretics need extra potassium.
 Good options include potatoes, bananas, oranges, and tomatoes.

 - Drink plenty of liquids (but skip the caffeine).
 Fluids help thin the mucus in a person’s air passageways; but caffeine can conflict with certain medications and cause restlessness, so it’s best to stick with non-caffeinated beverages.

 - Skip the gas-inducing foods.
 Foods like beans, fried foods, and carbonated drinks produce gas and bloating and may make breathing harder for someone with COPD.
 Stay away from these types of foods to prevent flare-ups.